 When is the transfer application deadline?

-The transfer application window is January 17, 2017 and February 10, 2017 in order to be entered into the lottery for the school/program requested.
-Transfer applications received after the deadline of February 10, 2017 will be automatically wait listed.
+The transfer application window is between December 4-December 21, 2017.
+Applications must be received by the deadline in order to be entered into the lottery for the school/program requested.
+Transfer applications received after the deadline of 4:00 pm on December 21, 2017 will be added to the transfer request list in the order the request is received.
 Please visit the Transfers & School Choice page for more information.

 How and when will I be notified of my transfer status?

-All applications received by the deadline will receive an email confirmation and be entered into the lottery.
-Once lotteries are run, parents will be notified by email of their child's accepted or wait listed status.
-All applications received after the deadline will be placed on a wait list in the order in which they are received.
-Wait listed students will be contacted only if space becomes available.
-All wait lists expire when the school year begins.
+All applications received by the deadline of 4:00 pm on December 21, 2017 will receive an email confirmation and be entered into the lottery.
+Once lotteries are run, parents/guardians will be notified by email of their child's transfer request status.
+Families that apply after the deadline will be placed on the transfer request list in the order the transfer request was received

 How can I find out more information about the different Magnet Schools / Programs available in the District?